Automattic/jetpack/readme.txt

 **Major Enhancements**
 * We streamlined the default features of Jetpack to make the "out of the box" experience better.
+* Want to add a recurring donation or membership to your site?
+You'll want to check out our new Membership Block!

 **Enhancements**